-** NLG has a yearly new Flash Fiction competition and I’m Head Judge! **
+** NLG has a yearly Flash Fiction competition from 2013 and I’m Head Judge again for 2014! **

-I’ve also joined Towcester Writers Group in 2012, which meets 7.30pm-9.30pm every third Wednesday evening.
-The 2013 calendar is as follows (OM = Open Mic night, reading out a theme or work-in-progress):
+Towcester Writers Group has been running since January 2012 and meets 7.30pm-9.30pm every third Wednesday evening.
+The 2014 calendar is as follows (OM = Open Mic night, reading out a theme or work-in-progress):

 Unless otherwise specified, the cost for all other meetings is £3 including refreshments.
 TWG’s website is www.towcesterwriters.weebly.com, they’re also on Facebook and group lead Louise Gibney is also on Twitter (and you can click here for her website).
 I’m also listed on their Meet our Writers page.

 (I won’t be attending as I teach on a Wednesday evening)

 As well as being morgenwriteruk on Twitter, I also tweet about the groups I’m involved in at NtonWritingGrps and if you’d like further information on any of these groups, or have questions about belonging to or setting up a writing group, then do let email me.
 I blogged on the topic in March 2012.

 - Decide upon the purpose of your group – the fortnightly NWG is a critique-only group so each member reads their work (providing a typed copy per person for those of us who like to ‘red pen’).
 NLG only meets once a month and is a mixture of critiquing homework and 2+ writing on the spot exercises.